Dialectical Behavior Therapy

 DBT-INFORMED PSYCHOTHERAPY VERSUS COMPREHENSIVE DBT

 A DBT-informed approach does not include all of the components listed above.
-Your individualized treatment plan is tailored to your individual needs, therapeutic goals, and lifestyle.
-I collaborate with other treatment providers with whom you currently meet with, as well as provide additional referrals.
+Clients are still getting exposed to the benefits of the DBT treatment modality.Your individualized DBT treatment plan is tailored to your individual needs, therapeutic goals, and lifestyle.
+I collaborate with other treatment providers with whom you currently meet with, as well as provide additional referrals as needed.
 When working with teens, my practice offers parent skills coaching sessions to parents/caregivers to supplement their child’s ongoing individual therapy.